 In the nominal scale method, requirements are assigned to different priority groups such that the requirements in a particular group have equal priorities.
-Examples of nominal scale requirements prioritization method include numerical assignment, MoScoW and top-ten requirements.
+Examples of nominal scale requirements prioritization method include numerical assignment MoScoW and requirement triage.

 4.1.1.1 Numerical assignment